khakhalin/notes/keywords/vision.md

 Olshausen, B. A., & Field, D. J. (1996).
 Emergence of simple-cell receptive field properties by learning a sparse code for natural images.
 Nature, 381(6583), 607-609.
 Some classic paper that (if I got the abstract right?) derives wavelet-like RFs from the idea of sparseness.

+Olshausen, B. A., & Field, D. J. (2006).
+What is the other 85 percent of V1 doing.
+L. van Hemmen, & T. Sejnowski (Eds.), 23, 182-211. http://www.rctn.org/bruno/papers/V1-chapter.pdf
+A famous paper on how we don't really understand V1 (relevant for [[convnet]]-discussions)